 The Airmen's Stories - Sgt.
 J A Buck

-James Alan Buck from Chorltonville, Manchester joined the RAFVR in October 1938 as an Airman u/t Pilot.
+James Alan Buck from Chorltonville, Manchester was born in July 1916 and joined the RAFVR in October 1938 as an Airman u/t Pilot.

 Called up on 1st September 1939, he completed his training and then joined 43 Squadron at Acklington on 5th February 1940.